 From what is shown in the series, Maldonado seemed to have an easy familiarity with guns.
 He is shown firing a gun in at least one Tiger King scene – and pointing guns at the camera in many others.

-Yet one of the first things taught when learning how to handle a weapon is to treat every gun as if it were loaded and never point a gun at something you don’t intend to shoot.
+Yet two of the first things taught when learning how to handle a weapon is to treat every gun as if it were loaded and never point a gun at something you don’t intend to shoot.

 Even if you know a gun is unloaded, you still treat it as such.
 (Who knows?
 A bullet could be stuck in the chamber).